Albyorix/BattleShipBoard/README.md

+Python Version of the BattleShip code interview exercise

 I create a class Boat that contains the information about each boat:
 - id: to be able to find it it a list